 O-I provides online compliance training relating to O-I's Code of Conduct to its salaried employees globally, including O-I Canada employees, on an annual basis.
 Upon completion of the training, employees are asked to certify that they will comply with O-I's Code of Conduct.

 O-I's global Procurement personnel have received training, provided by EcoVadis, related to sustainable procurement.
-The sustainable procurement training introduces five key areas in sustainability: respect for human rights, labor standards, health and safety, environmental impact, and business ethics.
-This training is also part of the onboarding process for Procurement employees.
+The sustainable procurement training introduced five key areas in sustainability: respect for human rights, labor standards, health and safety,

 6. Effectiveness assessments